 Maximizing the space below your main floor can be an excellent two-fold investment: a basement renovation adds practical living space to your home, and can significantly increase your home’s property value.
 If you’re a homeowner who’s ready to clear out the cobwebs and out-of-season holiday decorations and create some new rooms in your boring concrete basement from the (under)ground up, we’ve got you covered.
-Let’s go over some considerations before we get to work.
+Here are some things to consider before finishing your basement.

 This is one of those projects many homeowners think they may want to DIY, however taking into account all of the considerations below (possibly with a step-by-step checklist) may help inform a better decision to employ a professional like FlooringMasters.